- To set up X11 forwarding on Linux, type specific commands, download PuTTY and execute your commands.

-The answer is to use X11 forwarding.
-X11 forwarding is a mechanism that allows a user to start up remote applications but forward the application display to your local Windows machine.
+X11 forwarding is a mechanism that allows a user to start up remote applications, and then forward the application display to their local Windows machine.
 It enables you to run GUIs from a local server.
 It’s essentially remote desktop software that looks better on your screen and is easier to work with.

-There are a few minor changes needed on your Linux box to enable X11 forwarding.
-In this basic example I am using a standard CentOS 6.5 installation with GNOME installed.
+You first need to make a few minor changes to your Linux machine to enable X11 forwarding.
+In this example, we’ll use a standard CentOS 6.5 installation with GNOME installed.
 Other Linux distributions will have a very similar SSH daemon configuration.
-The SSH configuration file is located at /etc/ssh/sshd_config.
-Locate and uncomment (or add) the following lines:

 service sshd restart